BEComTweaks/docs/docs/misc/impossible-packs.md

 #### 10. Endless End Rods

   Requires a bit more testing.
-Theoretically, adding a `"blockshape": "block"` should fix it, but I have not tried it yet.
-Block Shape is also being deprecated, so DrAV refuses to add deprecated features.
+Theoretically, adding a `"blockshape": "block"` should fix it, but the block turns black.

 #### 11. Randomly Rotated Sunflowers / Taller Sunflowers